 Mothers aged under 16

-If you are under 16 and have a baby, you have the same legal rights and responsibilities towards the child as any mother.
+If you're under 16 and have a baby, you have the same legal rights and responsibilities towards the child as any mother.

 Benefits and tax credits

-If you live with your parents and they are claiming Child Tax Credit, both you and your child can be included in the claim.
-Your parents may also be able to claim a Social Fund Maternity Grant for you and your child.
-If they are claiming Housing Benefit, they can include you and your child in their claim.
+If you live with your parents and they're claiming Child Tax Credit, both you and your child can be included in the claim.
+Your parents might also be able to claim a Social Fund Maternity Grant for you and your child.
+If they're claiming Housing Benefit, they can include you and your child in their claim.

-As a young mother, you can claim Child Benefit once the baby is born - check if you're eligible.
+As a young mother, you can claim Child Benefit once the baby is born - check if you're eligible for Child Benefit.

-Benefit claims in these circumstances can be complicated and you or a parent should seek advice from an experienced adviser, for example, at Citizens Advice.
-Search for your nearest Citizens Advice.
+Benefit claims in these circumstances can be complicated.
+You or your parent should get advice from an experienced adviser – contact your nearest Citizens Advice.

 Vouchers for free milk, fruit and vegetables

-If you are at least 10 weeks pregnant, your parents can get vouchers for free milk, fruit and vegetables for you.
+If you're at least 10 weeks pregnant, your parents can get vouchers for free milk, fruit and vegetables for you.
 It doesn't matter what their income is.